CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-perl-module.md

 # The data structure is accesible via pprint
 #pprint.pprint(hashref)

-# Trick to serialize it back to Python dictitonary
+# Trick to serialize it back to Python dictionary
 dictionary = json.loads((pprint.pformat(hashref)).replace("'", '"'))

 # Using json.dumps to beautify